Frequently Asked Questions - Charities

 - Dividend Withholding Tax - Chapter 8A, Part 6, Taxes Consolidation Act, 1997.

 We are a not for profit organisation; does that mean we are a charity and entitled to charitable tax exemption?

 No, the absence of profit motivation does not automatically make a charity entitled to charitable tax exemption.
-In examining an application for charitable tax exemption the Charities Section will examine the case with regard to the objects, the actual activity of the applicant and case law.

 No, if the ethos of the organisation does not change then a body that wishes to change its legal structure should write to Charities Section prior to the change, notifying us of the reason for the proposed change and enclosing a copy of the new draft governing instrument.